Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Abstract

 \section{Abstract}

 Supermassive black hole binary (SMBHB) systems are expected to form as a consequence of galaxy mergers.
-At sub-parsec separations, SMBHBs are difficult to resolve, but can be identified as quasars with periodic variability.
-Previous periodicity searches have identified statistically significant candidates, but focused primarily on sinusoidal signals.
-However, theoretical models and hydrodynamical simulations predict that binaries produce more complex non-sinusoidal pulse shapes.
-Here we examine the efficacy of the Lomb-Scargle periodogram (LSP; one of the most popular tools for periodicity searches in unevenly sampled lightcurves) to detect periodicities with a saw-tooth shape mimicking results of hydrodynamical simulations.
-We simulate quasar lightcurves with damped random walk (DRW) variability and inject periodic signals.
-Our mock sample of 12,400 quasars consists either of idealised well-sampled lightcurves, or mimics the data in the Palomar Transient Factory (PTF) analyzed in \cite{Charisi2016}.
-We assess the statistical significance of recovering two types of periodic signals, i.e. with sinusoidal and sawtooth pulse shapes.
-We find that the LSP detects 39.1\% and 28.1\% of the sinusoidal signals, in the PTF-like and idealised lightcurves, respectively.
-The fraction is significantly reduced for sawtooth periodicity, with only 7.5\% and 1.1\% detected in PTF-like and idealised lightcurves, respectively.
+At sub-parsec separations, SMBHBs can be identified as quasars with periodic variability with previous periodicity searches uncovering significant candidates.
+However, these searches focused primarily on sinusoidal signals, while theoretical models and hydrodynamical simulations predict that binaries produce more complex non-sinusoidal pulse shapes.
+Here we examine the efficacy of the Lomb-Scargle periodogram (LSP; one of the most popular tools for periodicity searches in unevenly sampled lightcurves) to detect periodicities with a sawtooth shape mimicking results of hydrodynamical simulations.
+We simulate idealised well-sampled lightcurves, lightcurves that mimic the data in the Palomar Transient Factory (PTF) analyzed in \cite{Charisi2016}, and lightcurves that resemble our expectations for single-band data in the upcoming Legacy Survey of Space and Time (LSST) of the Rubin Observatory.
+We approximate quasar variability with a damped random walk (DRW) model, inject sinusoidal and sawtooth pulse shapes and assess their statistical significance.
+We find that in the presence of red noise the LSP detects a relatively low fraction of the sinusoidal signals ($\sim$45\%, $\sim$24\% and $\sim$23\%, in the PTF-like, idealised, and LSST-like lightcurves, respectively).
+The fraction is significantly reduced for sawtooth periodicity (with only $\sim$9\% in PTF-like and $\sim$1\% in idealised and LSST-like lightcurves).
 These low recovery rates imply that previous searches have missed the large majority of binaries.
-Therefore, significant improvements are required beyond simple LSPs to successfully uncover SMBHBs in upcoming time-domain surveys.
+They also have significant implications for the detection of SMBHBs in upcoming LSST necessating the developement of advanced tools that go beyond the simple LSP.

 \keywords{ quasars, supermassive black holes, methods: statistical}